mbarkhau/sbk/lit/150_kdf_parameters.md

 The first two bytes of the salt are for parameter encoding, of which the first 3bits are for a version number.
-There is an upgrade path open if a more optimal approch to parameter encoding is found.
+There is an upgrade path open if we want to use a more different approch to parameter encoding.

 The parameters we're looking at are these:

-- `y`: hashType (0:i, 1:d, 2:id)
 - `p`: parallelism (number of lanes/threads)
 - `m`: memory
 - `t`: iterations
+- `y`: hashType (0:i, 1:d, 2:id)

 From the [IETF draft on Argon2][href_ietf_argon2], we adopt `y=2` (Argon2id) without any further investigation, as it is declared the